 These topics should be discussed as part of the intern's "onboarding" during the first two weeks.
-Please note, only some of these items may apply to a 1000 hour intern.
-Use your judgment for determining whether these items apply.

 Intern's responsibility Mutually responsible Supervisor/site responsibility Communicate concerns or issues promptly to the supervisor.
-Pay special attention and plan for easing spouse/partner's adjustment to new surroundings if applicable.
-Provide adequate housing if applicable.
+Pay special attention and plan for easing family adjustment to new surroundings.
+Provide adequate housing.
 Reflect on the importance of first impressions.
 Discuss time off policies.
-Remediate critical housing and office space issues swiftly if applicable.
-Clebrate the primacy of grace in ministry.
-Establish and communicate a regular day off (Sabbath).
-Provide a list of recommended shops, stores, restaurants, banks and financial institutions, medical professionals, gyms, parks, etc. in the area.
+Remediate critical housing and office space issues swiftly.
+Celebrate the primacy of grace in ministry.
+Establish and communicate regular days off (Sabbath).
+Provide a list of recommended shops, stores, restaurants, banks, and financial institutions, medical professionals, gyms, parks, etc. in the area.
 Determine how best to make contributions-of- record to the sponsoring internship site.
 Spend quality time together socially to get better acquainted.
-Provide an adequate intern office in terms of space, ease of access, lighting, ventilation, heating, book shelves, internet and phone access.
+Provide an adequate intern office in terms of space, ease of access, lighting, ventilation, heating, bookshelves, internet, and phone access.
 Communicate with and engage the Internship Support committee.
 Share professional pet peeves.
-Clarify "Pay day" matters including required paperwork, and contact information for whom to contact with questions or concerns.
-Update contact information using the Contact Information Google Form on the Contextual Education portion of the Trinity Lutheran Seminary at Capital University website.
+Clarify "Payday" matters including required paperwork, and contact information for whom to contact with questions or concerns.
+Update contact information by start of internship.
 Establish worship leadership involvement expectations.
 Provide instructions for auto allowances and expenses.
 Show particular care with time allocation and management during the early weeks, cognizant of the power in setting patterns and paying special attention to safeguarding time for devotions, reading, exercising and other forms of self-care and spiritual practice.
 Establish and document preaching schedule for at least the first quarter.
 Clarify expectations regarding intern's reports on visits made.